-Note: Reactions should be measured 24, 48, and 72 hours after injection.
+The second test during pre-arrival quarantine must be an intradermal or comparative tuberculin skin test d) Note: Reactions should be measured 24, 48, and 72 hours after injection.
 Reactions graded 0, 1, or 2 (out of 5) are considered negative for a palpebral intradermal tuberculin test and reactions graded 0 or 1 (out of 3) are considered negative for an

-Unweaned animals accompanying eligible dams are exempt from testing.

-- 63) The non-human primate was examined by the Official Veterinarian or a veterinarian authorised by the Official Veterinarian within 24 hours before leaving the pre-export quarantine facility for the port of export and was found to be: - y) free from evidence of infectious of contagious disease - z) visibly free of external parasites - aa) healthy and fit to travel - 64) Vehicles and transport containers used for transporting non-human primates from the preexport quarantine facility to the port of export, and to Australia, were new or were cleaned and disinfected to the satisfaction of the Official Veterinarian before entering the pre-export quarantine facility to load the non-human primates. - 65) The non-human primate was sealed in its travel container with tamper-evident seals before leaving the pre-export quarantine facility for the port of export. - 66) At the port of export a government officer authorised by the Veterinary Authority of the Country X must certify: - bb) After due enquiry, during transport to the port of export, the non-human primate had no contact with other animals except those that meet all the conditions described in the import permit.

-cc)the seals on the travel containers were intact on arrival at the port of export.
+- abdominal intradermal tuberculin test.
+The comparative tuberculin skin test is negative if the avian PPD-induced swelling is greater than the bovine PPD-induced swelling. - e) Unweaned animals accompanying eligible dams are exempt from testing. - 8) The non-human primate was examined by the Official Veterinarian or a veterinarian authorised by the Official Veterinarian within 72 hours before leaving the pre-arrival quarantine facility for the port of export and was found to be: - a) free from evidence of infectious or contagious disease - b) visibly free of external parasites - c) healthy and fit to travel - 9) Vehicles and transport containers used for transporting non-human primates from the prearrival quarantine facility to the port of export, and to Australia, were new or were cleaned and disinfected to the satisfaction of the Official Veterinarian before entering the pre-arrival quarantine facility to load the non-human primates. - 10) The non-human primate was sealed in its travel container with tamper-evident seals before leaving the pre-arrival quarantine facility for the port of export. - 11) At the port of export a government officer authorised by the Veterinary Authority of the Country X must certify: - a) After due enquiry, during transport to the port of export, the non-human primate had no contact with other animals except those that meet all the conditions described in the import permit. - b) the seals on the travel containers were intact on arrival at the port of export.